camunda/camunda/docs/src/go-client/get-started.md

 Now, start the Zeebe broker.

-Create a [topic](../basics/topics-and-logs.html) named `default-topic`.
-If you have done this already for your Zeebe installation, you can skip this step.
+In case you want to create another topic you can use `zbctl` from the `bin` folder.
 Create the topic with zbctl by executing the following command on the command line:

 ```
-zbctl create topic default-topic --partitions 1
+zbctl create topic my-topic --partitions 1
 ```

 You should see the output:

 ```
 {
-  "Name": "default-topic",
+  "Name": "my-topic",
-  "State": "CREATED",
+  "Partitions": 1,
-  "Partitions": 1
+  "ReplicationFactor": 1
 }
 ```